woernerm/fluent_anvil_copy/README.md

 The Validator initialization method only requires two parameters:
 * A function that returns True, if the value to be validated passed the validation test.
 False, otherwise.
 Alternatively, it may also be a [Zod validator from Anvil Extras](https://anvil-extras.readthedocs.io/en/latest/guides/modules/zod.html).
-* A Fluent message id that represents an explainatory message to the user if validation fails.
+* A Fluent message id that represents an explanatory message to the user if validation fails.

 In the Form class of the Anvil app, we can define a change event for the datepicker in which validation is performed: